A cultural revolution

 Social convergence in action - love it!

-3 Responses to “A cultural revolution”
+3 replies on “A cultural revolution”

 Thanks for posting this Jemima.
 It really articulates how I felt at the beginning too - the transparency of that kind of joined-up-ness was a bit unnerving.
 It lasted about 2 months.